apache/qpid/qpid/java/jca/example/README.txt

 You can set this property if you want to modify the message contents being routed through the system.

+JMS
+If you do not want to use EJB and prefer to test the Qpid JCA adapter using the standard JMS API's, simply set the following property

+    <property name="client.use.ejb" value="true"/> <!-- uses JNDI/JMS or JNDI/RMI -->

+as

+    <property name="client.use.ejb" value="false"/> <!-- uses JNDI/JMS or JNDI/RMI -->

+Request/Reply

+The EJB/JMS client simply sends a message to a destination and does not receive a response.
+The Qpid JCA examples includes a request-reply example to allow you to receive a response.
+The following command:

+ant run-reqresp

+will execute this example.
+A variety of configuration options for both the EJB/JMS and Request/Reply are provided.
+Please see the build.xml file for more details.

 Web
 The Qpid JCA Example comes with a web application.
 To access the web component, simply use a browser of your choice and navigate to